 - 1. On the sidebar menu, click Policies. - 2.
-To the right of the policy you want to assign, click the vertical ellipsis icon, and then select Assign Policy to a Group. - 3.
+Click the vertical ellipsis menu for a policy, and then select Assign Policy to a Group. - 3.
 In the Assign Policy to a Group panel, use the dropdown list to select the revision for the policy you want to assign, and then select the group. - 4.
 Click Assign Policy.